-Shih Tzu dogs are said to be a non shedding dog breed, and are "hypoallergenic dogs", making them a great pet choice for people who suffer from dog allergies.
+Shih Tzu dogs are said to be a non shedding dog breed, and are "hypoallergenic dogs"....but are they really?

 Well…although they are indeed a great pet choice for allergy sufferers, to say they are a non shedding dog breed isn't entirely accurate.

-Shih Tzu's are among the few breeds whose coat is made up of hair (like humans) instead of fur, but they will shed their hair daily, just as humans do.
+Shih Tzu are among the few breeds whose coat is made up of hair (like people) instead of fur, but they will shed their hair daily, just as people do.

 This may be the reason he appears to be a non-shedding dog breed.

-Slightly off the subject but worth mentioning is that since the Shih Tzu's hair does tend to shed off into itself, and when his hair is kept long, brushing must be done often otherwise his hair would become tangled and matted, which if left uncared for will pull on your Shih Tzu's skin and cause pain and unhappiness.
+Slightly off the subject but worth mentioning is that since the Shih Tzu hair does tend to shed off into itself, and if his hair is kept long, brushing must be done daily otherwise his hair would become tangled and a matted mess which, if left uncared for, will pull on your Shih Tzu skin and cause pain and unhappiness.